fnagel/t3extblog/Documentation/FAQ/Index.rst

 ---------------------------------------------------

 Yes!
 T3extblog works together with "indexed search engine".
 Once your posts are indexed, your visitors can search through all your posts.
-Your sould restrict indexing to the main content (blogposts) and exclude latest posts, the categorie module etc. to get usefull results.
+You should restrict indexing to the main content (blogposts) and exclude latest posts, the category module etc. to get useful results.

 Can I override the basic templates?